A day of historic firsts in Congress

 The image is just a snapshot of the new reality in the House of Representatives: After Thursday's official swearing in ceremony, the most female and most racially diverse Congress in history will begin governing.

-More than 100 women will be sworn into the House of Representatives — a new record — and many of them are breaking ground when it comes to race and sexuality, too.
+More than 100 women were sworn into the House of Representatives — a new record — and many of them are breaking ground when it comes to race and sexuality, too.
+And House Democrats voted in Rep. Nancy Pelosi, D-Calif., as speaker, the only woman to have ever held the role.

+"I am particularly proud to be the woman Speaker of the House of this Congress, which marks the 100th year of women winning the right to vote.
+And that we all have the ability and the privilege to serve with more than 100 women in the House of Representatives — the highest number in history," Pelosi said on Thursday.

 Here are some of the historic firsts.

-Note: CORRECTION (Jan.
-3, 3:50 p.m.
-ET): An earlier version of this article misidentified the first woman elected to Congress from Iowa.
-It was Joni Ernst, who was elected to the Senate in 2014.
-It was not Abby Finkenauer or Cindy Axne, who were sworn in as representatives today as the first women from Iowa in the House.